suguslove10/aws-finops-dashboard/README.md

 4. **Empty cost data**: Cost Explorer API may not have data for new accounts or may take up to 24 hours to reflect recent costs

+## API Communication

+The frontend communicates with the backend through API routes in Next.js.
+Here's how the data flow works:

+### Command Execution
+- When you interact with the frontend UI (clicking buttons, submitting forms), the frontend sends requests to `/api/run-command` route
+- This route executes the AWS FinOps CLI command using child_process.exec
+- The Python backend processes AWS data and generates formatted output

+### Data Flow
+- The frontend sends parameters (profiles, regions, currency, etc.) to the API
+- The API constructs and executes the CLI command
+- The CLI command returns JSON or formatted text output
+- The API sends this output back to the frontend

+### Report Downloads
+- When downloading reports, the frontend sends a request to `/api/download-report`
+- This route finds the generated report file (CSV/JSON/PDF) and serves it
+- The file gets downloaded through the browser

+### Debugging Notes
+- If you're having issues, check the browser console and the terminal where you're running Next.js
+- The output from the backend should appear in the terminal and be passed back to the frontend
+- The improvements made should now be working properly - with accurate currency conversion, better error handling, and clearer display of data in the dashboard.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.